Photo of Delaney Hady. Photographed on 35mm film.

 Let me tell you a little bit about myself.

 I'm passionate about helping the folks around me connect.
 My goal is to create an environment where I can document things as they are happening.
-In order to do this I need to naturally fade into the background and create trust with my clients.
+In order to do this, I need to naturally fade into the background.
+Creating trust with my clients is my top priority.

-I have always felt awkward and insecure in front of the camera, and I know so many folks feel the same.
-I encourage my couples to be themselves, whether that is silly, contemplative, cranky, or joyful, to be yourself requires some relationship building up front.
+I have always felt awkward front of the camera, and I know so many folks feel the same.
+I encourage my couples to be themselves, whether that is silly, contemplative, cranky, or joyful.
+To be yourself requires relationship building up front.
 I invest in the people that I photograph.
 I want my clients to feel my support before, during, and after their session, wedding, or elopement.

 My "Why."